indiqusdocs/stpi/docs/Networking/FirewallandSecurity/AboutFirewallInstances.md

 ---
 # About Firewall Instances

 Ananta supports the delivery and management of Virtual Firewall Instances (VFI) in an as-a-service model.
 VFI is essentially a Linux Instance pre-loaded with a firewall software which makes it work as a a virtual appliance.
-The Service falls under the ‘Firewalls and Security’ paradigm and is built using our integration framework using [pfSense](https://pfsense.org/) or [FortiGate VM](https://www.fortinet.com/products/private-cloud-security/fortigate-virtual-appliances) for powering the appliance.
+The Service falls under the **Virtual Firewall** and is built using our integration framework using [pfSense](https://pfsense.org/) or [FortiGate VM](https://www.fortinet.com/products/private-cloud-security/fortigate-virtual-appliances) for powering the appliance.

-Cloud Console users can use VFI as an alternative to VR-based VPC which allows users to achieve stronger security and firewalling capabilities.
-The VFI Service uses L2 networks, which can help in conserving IPv4 addresses.
+Cloud Console users can use VFI as an alternative to VR-based VPC, enabling stronger security and enhanced firewall capabilities.
+The VFI service utilizes L2 networks, which help conserve IPv4 addresses.

 Currently, VFI is an experimental Service on Ananta and there are a few limitations to it: